devicefactory/df1-manual/howto_start.md

 ## Discovering What's Inside

-First a bit of glossary:
+First, a bit of glossary:

 | Term            | Description                                                                           |
 |:--------------  |:------------------------------------------------------------------------------------- |